 Serious question, how do you roll a wrap, of the taco variety, properly?
 I end up ripping the shell with my massive claws and then everything, including my shame, spills out onto the plate.
-I’ve witnessed, in awe, those wrap masters or wrapsters, as some may say, in fast food places that do it so well, so I know it’s possible.
+I’ve witnessed, in awe, those wrap masters or wrapsters, as some may say (no one but me), in fast food places that do it so well, so I know it’s possible.
 This actually has nothing to do with this post but I think the rolling of wraps is a transferable skill.
 These fast food wrapsters must also be good at rolling clothes for packing, which is kind of- but still, not related to this post.

 The post is about how I book my trips.